nikhilm/uvbook/_sources/introduction.txt

 libev ran only on Unix.
 The Windows equivalent of kernel event notification mechanisms like kqueue or (e)poll is IOCP. libuv is an abstraction around libev or IOCP depending on the platform, providing users an API based on libev.
+As of the node-v0.9.0 version of libuv, `libev has been removed`_ and libuv directly interfaces with Unix.

 Code
 ----